TheNumbat/rvk/README.md

 rvk assumes your application uses dynamic rendering and bindless/BDA pipelines.
 It explicitly lacks the following features:

-- Fine-grained resource management: the user manages scene data by sub-allocating buffers and using BDA.
+- Fine-grained resource management: the user wrangles scene data by sub-allocating buffers and/or using BDA.
-- Shader source management: the user manages compilation to SPIR-V.
+- Shader source management: the user controls compilation to SPIR-V.
-- Pipeline/shader compilation caching: the user manages caching.
-- Windowing: the user manages window creation, choosing a swapchain extension, and user input.
+- Windowing: the user creates a window, chooses a swapchain extension, and tracks input.
+- Scene graph / dependency tracking / barrier insertion
+- Pipeline caching

 The minimal API of rvk may be found in [rvk.h](rvk/rvk.h).